sublime-7/upmix/server/README.md

-# Backend for Mixup Recipe Sharing Site
+# Backend for Recipe Sharing Site

 This repository contains the backend code for the Mixup Recipe Sharing Site built using Node.js, Express, and MongoDB Atlas.
 It provides a RESTful API for managing user authentication and recipe data.